magento/pwa-studio/pwa-devdocs/src/tutorials/cloud-deploy/index.md

 magento-cloud checkout staging
 ```

-## Add Composer dependencies
+## Add required Magento extensions

+Magento Cloud does not support node processes, so you cannot use UPWARD-JS to serve your storefront project.
+You must use the [magento2-upward-connector][] module with [UPWARD-PHP][] to deploy your storefront in Magento Cloud.

-Use the `composer` CLI command to include the UPWARD module in the Magento installation:
+Use the `composer` CLI command to add the magento2-upward-connector module to the Magento installation:

 ```sh
 composer require magento/module-upward-connector